Skip to content

 Hunting & Recreation Conflicts

-Construction seasons, blasting, and setbacks push deer and bear patterns and limit traditional use.
+Construction seasons, blasting, and setbacks push patterns and limit traditional use.

 Pressure On Local Ordinances

 When rural townships try to adopt stronger rules on height, setbacks, or noise, large wind developers often push back.
-In McKean County, Bradford Era reports have documented Swift Current Energy urging supervisors to avoid “de facto exclusionary” ordinances and warning about possible litigation.
-Residents see these tactics as attempts to weaken local protections.
+Residents see legal threats and closed-door “benefits” discussions as tactics to weaken local protections.

 Legal Threats

-Developers have suggested townships could be sued if ordinances are “too strict” — language cited in public meetings and local news coverage.
+Developers may claim townships could be sued if ordinances are “too strict.”
+That pressure belongs in public records, not back channels.

 Benefit Offers

-Promises of “community benefit agreements” have surfaced during ordinance debates (source).
-Residents argue such offers should be published in full, not tied to votes.
+Residents argue “community benefit” offers should be published in full, in advance, and never tied to votes.

 Fragmented Filings

-Submitting MET tower applications separately from turbine applications has been noted in township records — making it harder for residents to see the full scope of the project at once.
+Submitting MET towers separately from turbine filings makes it harder for residents to see the full scope at once.

 Transparency Concerns

 Bottom line: Townships have the legal right to set standards that protect health, safety, and property values.
-Developers are free to meet those standards — not rewrite them.
+Developers are free to meet those standards.
+They are not entitled to rewrite them.

 FAQ — Black Cherry Wind (Smethport, McKean County)